Bro-Xun/WFA/files/projects/EnvironmentConfig/README.md

 :smile::smile::smile:

 ---
-**Web is build for everyone, anyone againist freedom online should be killed.**
+**Web is built for everyone, anyone againist freedom online should be killed.**

 WFA Org.